-The experimenter field is the Experimenter ID, which takes the same form as in struct ofp_experimenter (see 7.5.4).
+The experimenter field is the Experimenter ID, which takes the same form as in the typical experimenter structure (see 7.2.5).
+The rest of the instruction body is experimenter defined, the whole action need to be padded to 64 bits.